gaheldev/godot-version-manager/README.md

 Tests are located in the `tests/` folder of the project.
 All test files should be named 'test_*.py' or '*_test.py'.

-Run `pytest` in the project's root directory to run all tests.
+Run `pytest -v` in the project's root directory to run all tests.

 #### Automatically run tests before any commit